kuzi-moto/PowerShell-Scripts/README.md

 # PowerShell

 Just a repository of random PowerShell scripts and bits I create.

-## Notes

-This folder contains little snippets of code that don't form a complete script, but show how somethings can be done.
+Some scripts rely on external files, and so pulling the whole repository will ensure everything works.

 ## Scripts